What Is Metal Casting?

 The metal casting process begins with a pattern, which is a model of the final part that will be made.
 Typically, patterns are made of wood, metal, or plastic and can also be made through machining or 3D printing.

-Next, a mold is made using the pattern.
+Next, a mold is designed and made using the pattern.
 Molds can be reusable, meaning they are used repeatedly to cast identical parts, or expendable, meaning they are used only once and destroyed in the casting process.

 Melting and pouring the metal